-Pricing will be based on the then-current 3-month overnight index swap (OIS) rate plus 200 basis points.
+For commercial paper rated A1/P1/F1, pricing will be based on the then-current 3-month overnight index swap ("OIS") rate plus 110 basis points.
+For commercial paper rated A2/P2/F2, pricing will be based on the then-current 3-month OIS rate plus 200 basis points.